hanssenstijn/backendSQLiteNode.js/README.md

 > Combined data (Inner Join) from both tables is listening at http://localhost:4000/api/combinedData

 ## Testing
-`Mocha` is the library that allows us to run tests, and `Chai` contains some helpful functions that we'll use to verify our test results.
+`Mocha` is the library that allows to run tests, and `Chai` contains some helpful functions that will be used to verify our test results.

 Multiple tests were conducted:
 * Set up Node.js application - Running